rajan-31/rgit_alumni/README.md

 - ~~account activation mail template & check other routes' results~~

-- change render to sendFile for static templates & also remove flash
+- //change render to sendFile for static templates & also remove flash
 - ~~don't use lean where save is used~~

 - ~~check for objectid error (profile/wrong_id)~~